Economic Rent

 The physiocrats were a group of French thinkers in the 18th century who recognized that land was a major source of wealth for any economy.
 Indeed, the physiocrats believed that land is the source of all wealth, hence, it should be the only thing taxed.
 However, their philosophy was doomed because of their emphasis on agriculture and because many of their ideas were wrong, such as that capital and labor do not contribute to wealth, which is obviously false.

-Note that George's land tax is a tax on the land itself, not on any buildings or other structures that would ordinarily be considered part of the real estate.
-Hence, the land tax proposed by George is different from real estate taxes, which are assessed on the value of the real estate, including the buildings on the land.
-Real estate taxes will lower the development of property, which will result in the same deadweight losses that usually results when something is taxed.
+Note that George's land tax is a tax on the land itself, not on any buildings or other structures that are ordinarily considered part of the real estate.
+Hence, the land tax proposed by George differs from real estate taxes, which are assessed on the value of the real estate, including buildings.
+Real estate taxes lower property development, causing the same deadweight losses that usually results when something is taxed.

 George considered a land tax to be not only fair but also efficient.
-It would be very difficult to evade a land tax, so the administration and enforcement of the tax would be easier.
+Difficult to evade, the administration and enforcement of the tax would be easier.

 There are several major criticisms of Henry George's single land tax.
 The primary problem is that it is difficult to determine how much of the revenue earned by the land can be attributed to the land itself and not to property development, or the labor and capital needed to produce the product or service.
 Another problem is that the tax burden would fall on current landowners rather than to previous or future landowners.
 Moreover, a land tax could never support the huge governments that exist today, especially since tax revenue depends on the velocity of money, where each transaction is taxed.
 Since there are many more transactions in the marketplace for goods and services than for land, more tax revenue can be collected by taxing everything rather than just land.